secretGeek/today-i-learned-staging/sql_server/indexing_for_performance_kimberly_tripp.md

 Two stages:

-- Query Tuning
+1. Query Tuning
   - i.e. you tune individual queries and come up with decent indexes for them in isolation
-- Server Tuning
+2. Server Tuning
-  - consolidate indexes for all typical queries to avoid:
+  - consolidate indexes for all typical queries.
+  - This way you reduce or avoid:
     - unused indexes
     - duplicate indexes
     - too-similar indexes